TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

-Apart from step 2., where we need the eigenvalues of $m\times m$ matrix $A^TA$, every step can be worked out with pen and paper (though step 4. and step 5. can be  terribly error prone.) <BR>
+Apart from step 2., where we need the eigenvalues of $n\times n$ matrix $A^TA$, every step can be worked out with pen and paper (though step 4. and step 5. can be  terribly error prone.) <BR>
 The step that, we think,  most needs some explaining is step 5.
 Why does it lead to an *orthonormal* set of vectors $\{\mathbf{u}_1,\dots,\mathbf{u}_r\}$?
 We will show that indeed it does in the proof of {prf:ref}`Thm:SVD:Existence`.
 It is time for an example first  (no nice numbers though!)